 An audiovisual installation

 The animation is based on a flash animation by Jared ‘Levitated’ Tarbell from 2001 and inspired by gothic glass windows.
-The screen is filled by the computer with dancing human figures.
-In a style that reminds us of early ’80 computer games.
-The computer continuously replaces the 81 groups of 25 people line by line and randomly chooses one of the 5 of the 50 available dances for each group and arranges them symmetrically.
+The computer continuously replaces the 81 groups of 25 Tetris-like people, group by group, and randomly chooses 5 of the 50 available dances for each group and arranges them symmetrically.

 The music consists of a 23 minute looped soundscape situated in a very low frequency range.
 This is the result of a complex manipulation via software of a self composed baroque fugue for a chorus.
 It could be interpreted as a group of giants singing in slowmotion with a endless breath like they are frozen in time.
 A layer of crackling sounds appears and disappears and triggers the visuals.

-A professional powerfull audio system with 4 speakers (placed in a square), a small mixer (with Low, Mid, High Eq), a Cd player.
+A professional powerful audio system with 4 speakers (placed in a square), a small mixer (with Low, Mid, High Eq), a CD player or sample player.
 Preferably a space without reverberation.